mormond/CommercialMarketplaceLab/readme.md

 * [IoT Edge module offer](https://docs.microsoft.com/en-us/azure/marketplace/iot-edge-module)
 * [SaaS app offer](https://docs.microsoft.com/en-us/azure/marketplace/plan-saas-offer)

-In these labs we will focus on three main offer types; Virtual Machine, Azure Apps and SaaS app offers.
+In these labs we will focus on three main offer types; **Virtual Machine**, **Azure Apps** and **SaaS app** offers.

 ## Virtual Machine Offer

 The *Virtual Machine offer* is used to deploy and transact a virtual machine (VM) instance through Marketplace.
-The solution must consist of only a single VM.
+The solution must consist of a single VM.
 Anything more complex requires an *Azure Apps offer*.

 When a customer 'purchases' a *VM offer*, the VM will be deployed into the customer's Azure subscription.
 As a consequence, VM offers can only be published in *Azure Marketplace* (not *AppSource*).